RenderKit/ospray/README.md

 ### Loading OSPRay Extensions at Runtime

-OSPRay’s functionality can be extended via plugins, which are implemented in shared libraries.
-To load plugin `name` from `libospray_module_<name>.so` (on Linux and Mac OS X) or `ospray_module_<name>.dll` (on Windows) use
+OSPRay’s functionality can be extended via plugins (which we call “modules”), which are implemented in shared libraries.
+To load module `name` from `libospray_module_<name>.so` (on Linux and Mac OS X) or `ospray_module_<name>.dll` (on Windows) use

 ``` {.cpp}